Gipphe/caseof/README.md

 ## Motivation

-Having used [sanctuary](https://sanctuary.js.org/) quite a lot, I found it annoying having to repeat this kind of pattern:
+Having used [sanctuary](https://sanctuary.js.org/) quite a lot, we found it annoying having to repeat this kind of pattern:

 ```javascript